 You might think that this means you should jump on the lithium-wagon train...
 But before you do, you need to consider a few things...

-A look at a chart of the most recognizable names in the biz — Panasonic, LG Chem, Johnson Controls, Samsung, etc. — illustrates this perfectly:
+A look at a chart of the most recognizable names in the biz — Panasonic, Tesla, Johnson Controls, General Electric — illustrates this perfectly:

 Since the beginning of 2015, stocks in the battery sector have turned in performances ranging from negative 25% to positive 25%, in the least symmetrical way possible.

-Indeed, the NASDAQ OMX Energy Storage Index (NASDAQ: GRNSTOR) was up 11% by June 2016, leaning more to the up-side of the market than the middle ground.
+Indeed, the NASDAQ OMX Energy Storage Index (NASDAQ: GRNSTOR) was up nearly 8% in July of 2017, leaning more to the upside of the market than the middle ground.

-And the main topic of battery conversation this year was wildly positive, despite the drawbacks from some of the major producers...
+And the main topic of battery conversation for 2016 was wildly positive, despite the drawbacks from some of the major producers...

 This has sparked a new round of interest in electric vehicles.
-Most — if not all — of the world's major car-makers are planning to roll out one or more EV's in coming years.
+Most — if not all — of the world's major car-makers are planning to roll out one or more EVs in the coming years.
 Most are due to be on the road by 2020.